theupdateframework/python-tuf/docs/TUTORIAL.md

 All of the target files available on the software repository created so far have been added to one role (the top-level Targets role).
 However, what if multiple developers are responsible for the files of a project?
-What if responsiblity separation is desired?
+What if responsibility separation is desired?
 Performing a delegation, where one role delegates trust of some paths to another role, is an option for integrators that require additional roles on top of the top-level roles available by default.

 In the next sub-section, the `unclaimed` role is delegated from the top-level `targets` role.
 The `targets` role specifies the delegated role's public keys, the paths it is trusted to provide, and its role name.
-Futhermore, the example below demonstrates a nested delegation from `unclaimed` to `django`.
+Furthermore, the example below demonstrates a nested delegation from `unclaimed` to `django`.
 Once a role has delegated trust to another, the delegated role may independently add targets and generate signed metadata.